fourieraudio/docs/docs/manual/getting-started.md

 If you select the System tab, you will see 5 tabs on the right hand side.

 **Showfiles-** **transform**.engine automatically saves every change you make, immediately, but if you want to take your show file elsewhere, or copy it, you can do it here.
 System Status- an overview of the different components of your system.
 Key detail here is ‘Audio IO’, this will tell you if the audio engine is ‘Running’ and a spinning cog for visual feedback!
-**Performance-** a more detailed looked at the DSP load **Software-** version numbers and log files!
+**Performance-** a more detailed looked at the DSP load.
+**Software-** version numbers and log files!
 **System Reset-** proceed with extreme caution, delete all show files, and return the plugin host to its factory default (removes all installed plugins and  any license files stored in the plugin host environment).
 Your box will be brand new!
 Remember: with great power, comes great responsibility.

-For more detailed information, please visit https://docs.fourieraudio.com/manual/**transform**.client/!
+For more detailed information, please click [here](../../docs/manual/transform.client/system/system-status.md).